 I am very unsatisfied with this school.
 I am in honors class since second grade skipped kinder and first grade and have been in honors class since second grade (when the honors class starts) Now I am in fifth grade and I don't recommend you bring your children here.
 I am a dark blonde with hazel eyes and my cousin both in fifth grade come here.
 First things first my cousin and I get insulted because we are light-skinned and light dark blonde hair.
 Please do us a favor if you want to keep your child safe (yes there is bullying trust me my best friend left the school!!!) don't bring your child here.

 Burton Street Elementary School is a public elementary school in Los Angeles.
-The principal of Burton Street Elementary School is Roger Wilcox.
-635 students go to Burton Street Elementary School and identify as Hispanic, Filipino, and Asian.
-58% of the Burton Street Elementary School students are "limited in English proficiency."
-50% of the 635 students here get reduced lunch prices.
+The principal of Burton Street Elementary School is Cuahutemoc Arroyo, whose e-mail is email@example.com.
+586 children attend Burton Street Elementary School and are mostly Hispanic; Asian; and White, non-Hispanic.
+56% of the Burton Street Elementary School students are "limited in English proficiency."
+89% of the 586 students here get reduced lunch prices.
 The ratio of students to teachers at Burton Street Elementary School is 17:1.
 Chase Street Elementary School is one of the nearest elementary schools.

 My daughter did her 2nd half of Kinder at Burton with Mrs Duarte.
 I was very pleased with how my daughter did and look forward to her starting her 1st grade year at Burton.